Zirak/SO-ChatBot/style.md

 ## Favour design over speed ##

 The bottleneck will always be the network operations.
-Unless you're doing something insanely stupid, you will not be able to create performence issues.
+Unless you're doing something insanely stupid, you won't be able to create performance issues.
 As such, feel free to go wild on memory and CPU.
 Use closures all you want, write costly event handlers, don't optimise, but whatever you do - *clarity is God*.

 As an extension of that, if code A is longer than code B but A is cleaner and more easily understood, prefer A. It doesn't matter if the difference is 1 line or 10 lines (see [Syntactical Anomalies](#syntactical-anomalies) below).